sprblm/dots-patterns/patterns/cautious-optimism/index.md

 ## References & Where to Learn More

-The "[tit for tat](https://en.wikipedia.org/wiki/Tit_for_tat)" strategy in game theory.
+- The "[tit for tat](https://en.wikipedia.org/wiki/Tit_for_tat)" strategy in game theory.

+- Rodrigues, Carlo Kleber da Silva. ["Analyzing peer selection policies for BitTorrent multimedia on-demand streaming systems in internet."](https://arxiv.org/abs/1402.2187) International Journal of Computer Networks & Communications (IJCNC) Vol.6, No.1, January 2014.

-See [[network health indicator|network health indicators]] for one implementation strategy, tracking how long peers share data to determine whether to share with them in the future
+- See [[network health indicator|network health indicators]] for one implementation strategy, tracking how long peers share data to determine whether to share with them in the future.